Skip to Content

 So after your long day of adventuring around the area, grab some food and a local beer to wind down from the day.
 Oh, and be sure to grab a Dead Horse Ale, one of the best brews they make!

 For a fabulous, inexpensive meal in town, you need to hit up the local food truck park.
-You’ll find Southwest flavors as well as local cuisine and simple favorites at the food truck park.
+You’ll find Southwest flavors as well as local cuisine and simple favorites at the food trucks.

 Pro tip: Go early!
-Trucks shut down for the day when they run out of food.
+Trucks shut down for the day when they run out of food as it’s a popular destination for lunch.

 Seeing a destination from the air is a unique perspective and a totally different experience than seeing it from the ground.
 It’s a thrilling new way to experience the natural beauty of the area.